automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 ```

 ### GetData <a name="get-data"></a>
-`input.getData` is a shortcut for `input.get(portname).data`
+The `input.getData portname` is a shortcut for `input.get(portname).data`.

-If the port name is not passed in as an argument, it will try to retrieve from the `in` In Port.
-Meaning, `input.getData` is the same as `input.getData 'in'`.
+If the port name is not passed in as an argument, it will try to retrieve from
+the `in` inport.
+Meaning, `input.getData()` is the same as `input.getData 'in'`.

 <div class="note">
 when you <pre>input.get|getData</pre> from a <pre>control</pre> port, it does not reset the <pre>control</pre> ports buffer because the data is meant to persist until new data is sent to that <pre>control</pre> port. <pre>control</pre> ports also only accept <pre>data</pre> ips.
 If it is sent bracket <pre>IP</pre>s, they will be dropped silently.
 </div>

-`input.getData` will accept port(s) as the parameter.
+As said, `input.getData` will accept port name(s) as the parameter.
 Passing in one port will give the data:

 ```coffeescript
 data = input.getData portname
 ```

-Passing in multiple ports will give an array of the data (using [destructuring](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)):
+Passing in multiple port names will give an array of the data (using [destructuring](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)):

 ```coffeescript
 [canada, eh] = input.getData 'canada', 'eh'